-NOTICE IS HEREBY GIVEN that the 2020 Annual General Meeting of Shareholders (the "Meeting") of Arbutus Biopharma Corporation, a British Columbia corporation ("Arbutus"), will be held on Thursday, May 28, 2020 at 10:00 a.m.
-(Eastern Daylight Time) at Arbutus' corporate headquarters located at 701 Veterans Circle, Warminster, Pennsylvania 18974, United States, with virtual participation by means of live audio webcast online at https://web.lumiagm.com/152032027, for the following purposes:
+NOTICE IS HEREBY GIVEN that the 2021 Annual General and Special Meeting of Shareholders (the "Annual Meeting") of Arbutus Biopharma Corporation, a British Columbia corporation ("Arbutus", the "Company", "we", "us", and "our"), will be held on Wednesday, May 26, 2021 at 10:00 a.m.
+(Eastern Daylight Time) solely by means of live audio webcast online at https://web.lumiagm.com/172077602, for the following purposes:

 - 1. ELECTION OF DIRECTORS.
-To elect the eight director nominees of Arbutus named in the accompanying Management Proxy Circular and Proxy Statement to serve until the 2021 Annual General Meeting of Shareholders or until their qualified successors have been duly elected or appointed; - 2.
+To elect the eight (8) director nominees of Arbutus named in the accompanying Management Proxy Circular and Proxy Statement each to serve until the 2022 Annual General Meeting of Shareholders or until his qualified successor has been duly elected or appointed; - 2.
 APPROVAL OF AN AMENDMENT TO THE ARBUTUS BIOPHARMA CORPORATION 2016 OMNIBUS SHARE AND INCENTIVE PLAN.
-To approve an amendment to the Arbutus Biopharma Corporation 2016 Omnibus Share and Incentive Plan, as supplemented and amended (the "2016 Plan"), to (a) increase the aggregate number of common shares authorized for issuance thereunder by 3,000,000 common shares and (b) increase the aggregate number of common shares that may be issued pursuant to incentive stock options granted thereunder by 3,000,000 common shares; - 3.
-APPROVAL OF THE ARBUTUS BIOPHARMA CORPORATION 2020 EMPLOYEE STOCK PURCHASE PLAN.
-To approve the Arbutus Biopharma Corporation 2020 Employee Stock Purchase Plan as more fully described in the accompanying Management Proxy Circular and Proxy Statement; - RATIFICATION OF THE APPOINTMENT OF THE INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM.
-To ratify the appointment of Ernst & Young LLP as Arbutus' independent registered public accounting firm for the fiscal year ending December 31, 2020; - 5.
+To approve an amendment to the Arbutus Biopharma Corporation 2016 Omnibus Share and Incentive Plan, as supplemented and amended (the "2016 Plan"), to (a) increase the aggregate number of common shares authorized for issuance thereunder by 9,000,000 common shares and (b) increase the aggregate number of common shares that may be issued pursuant to incentive stock options granted thereunder by 9,000,000 common shares; - ADVISORY VOTE TO APPROVE THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS.
+To approve, on a non-binding advisory basis, the compensation of our named executed officers as disclosed in the accompanying Management Proxy Circular and Proxy Statement (commonly referred to as a "Say on Pay" vote);

+- 4. ADVISORY VOTE TO APPROVE THE FREQUENCY OF FUTURE ADVISORY VOTES ON THE COMPENSATION OF THE COMPANY'S NAMED EXECUTIVE OFFICERS.
+To approve, on a non-binding advisory basis, the frequency of future advisory votes on the compensation of our named executive officers (commonly referred to as a "Say on Frequency" vote); - 5.
+RATIFICATION OF THE APPOINTMENT OF THE INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021; - 6.
 RECEIVE ANNUAL FINANCIAL STATEMENTS.
-To receive the audited consolidated financial statements of Arbutus for the year ended December 31, 2019 and the report of the independent registered public accounting firm thereon; and - 6.
+To receive our audited consolidated financial statements for the year ended December 31, 2020 and the report of the independent registered public accounting firm thereon; and - 7.
 ANY OTHER BUSINESS.
-To transact such other business as may properly come before the Meeting, or at any adjournments or postponements thereof.
+To transact such other business as may properly come before the Annual Meeting, or at any adjournments or postponements thereof.

 The foregoing matters are more fully described in the accompanying Management Proxy Circular and Proxy Statement.
-We recommend that Arbutus shareholders vote FOR Proposals 1 through 4 listed above, including each of the director nominees.
+We recommend that our shareholders vote FOR Proposal Nos.
+1, 2, 3 and 5 listed above, including each of the director nominees, and vote "1 YEAR" for Proposal No. 4 listed above.

-Arbutus' Board of Directors has fixed the close of business on Thursday, April 23, 2020 as the record date for determining the shareholders entitled to receive notice of, and to vote at, the Meeting or any adjournments or postponements thereof.
-The Meeting may be adjourned or postponed from time to time without notice other than by announcement at the Meeting.
+Our Board of Directors ("Board") has fixed the close of business on Wednesday, April 7, 2021 as the record date for determining the shareholders entitled to receive notice of, and to vote at, the Annual Meeting or any adjournments or postponements thereof.
+The Annual Meeting may be adjourned or postponed from time to time without notice other than by announcement at the Annual Meeting.